AngleProtocol/angle-docs/whitepapers.md

 The following is a whitepaper for the Borrowing Module of the Angle Protocol.

 {% file src=".gitbook/assets/Angle Borrowing Module Whitepaper.pdf" %}

-## Translations

-### Angle Core Module Translations

-Some contributors translated the whitepaper of the Angle Core Module in their home language.
-These contributions have not been thoroughly verified by the whole community so they are to be considered as unofficial documents.

-#### Russian 🇷🇺

-{% file src=".gitbook/assets/Angle_Whitepaper_Russian.pdf" %}
-Angle Whitepaper in Russian
-{% endfile %}

-#### Vietnamese 🇻🇳

-{% file src=".gitbook/assets/Whitepaper_AngleProtocol_Vietnamese.pdf" %}
-Angle Whitepaper in Vietnamese
-{% endfile %}